 will be posted on Moodle.

-is earlier than the class normally meets on Monday so plan accordingly)
+is later than the class normally meets on Wednesday so plan accordingly)

 If you cannot make the scheduled final time because it conflicts with another